hpssjellis/maker100/README.md

 Examples of things I do that drive Engineers crazy:

 1. Itterators: say in a "for" loop.
 I use "myCount" (I put "my" before every funciton or variable we create, so students know not to google them), Software Engineer "i"
+2. Engineers will make a pin variable say called ```pin12``` and assign it to a pin say 6.
+And then throughout the program refer to ```pin12```, which confuses average students.
+I just use ```D6``` throughout the code so students know that this is digital pin 6.
+If they have to change it they just search and replace, but that drives Engineers crazy.
-2. Files: I put everything that does one thing into one file, Software Engineer: multiple files in multiple folders because they have the IQ to keep track of them.
+3. Files: I put everything that does one thing into one file, Software Engineer: multiple files in multiple folders because they have the IQ to keep track of them.
-3. I use Notepad as an editor, Engineer's typically would use anything but Notepad.
+4. I use Notepad as an editor, Engineer's typically would use anything but Notepad.
-4. I don't comment anything that can be googled, as the more writing stresses students out I also use Camelcase long names to describe variables.
+5. I don't comment anything that can be googled, as the more writing stresses students out I also use Camelcase long names to describe variables.
 Engineers, should comment everything
-5. I try to get things working without a ton of theory, since interested students can lookup the theory.
+6. I try to get things working without a ton of theory, since interested students can lookup the theory.
 Engineers, theory first.